BACK

 Yeonsu Na

-I was born and raised in the coastal city of Tauranga where I lived my entire life up until early last year.
-Moving up to Auckland in Year 11, our family found attending Rangitoto College highly appealing due to their evident level of proficiency in secondary education which can be seen from the results the college garners in academics, sports, and performing arts.
+I was born and raised in the small but pleasant coastal city of Tauranga where I lived my entire life up until early last year when our family moved to Auckland.
+Moving up to Auckland in year 11, our family found attending Rangitoto College highly appealing due to their evident level of proficiency in secondary education which can be seen from the results the college garnered in academics, sports and performing arts.
+I was fortunate when the college accepted my late out-zone application and am still very grateful for their generosity.

-Choosing IB has been and will continue to be a decision I will not regret.
-The transition from NCEA to IB was smooth and seamless, and my time in the IB curriculum at Rangitoto College will provide me with a solid foundation to go overseas with my tertiary education.
+Choosing IB has been and will be a decision that I will not regret.
+This is because the IB Diploma Programme will provide me with the learning experiences and opportunities that NCEA cannot offer.
+The transition from NCEA to IB was smooth and seamless and my time in the IB curriculum at Rangitoto College will provide me with a solid foundation to continue my tertiary studies in aeronautical engineering overseas.
+I personally take the following subjects: Mathematics AA Higher Level (HL), Physics HL, History HL, Chemistry Standard Level (SL), English Literature (SL) and Korean Literature (SL).

 Summer Bailey

-IB offers other unique opportunities for growth, such as through the Extended Essay (EE), Theory of Knowledge (TOK), and Community, Action, and Service (CAS).
+I particularly value the way in which the content offered in IB courses has a concrete, real-life application, as I feel that this provides me a greater understanding of my subjects in a societal context.
+Alongside academics, IB offers other unique opportunities for growth, such as the Extended Essay (EE), Theory of Knowledge (TOK), and Community, Action, and Service (CAS).
 The EE provides us with a chance to produce a piece of academic writing on a topic of our choosing, which will prepare us for the transition into university, while the TOK course enables us to become more discerning and critical about the knowledge we obtain in everyday life.
 The IB Diploma also recognises the importance of balance and commends extracurricular activities through the CAS programme.
-This has encouraged me to continue contributing to the school community, through playing hockey, being a member of the Service and Spirit Team (as well as the Academic, Community, and Wellbeing Teams in previous years), being a Student Volunteer Army Ambassador, and a Student Librarianall of which have helped me to become a more well-rounded person.
+This has encouraged me to continue to contribute to the school community, through being a Year 13 Student Leader of the Service Leadership Team (after being a member of the Academic, Community, and Wellbeing Leadership Teams in past years), playing and coaching hockey, and being a Student Volunteer Army Ambassador, amongst other volunteering.
+The emphasis that IB places on the simultaneous fulfilment of academic, community, and cultural goals has helped me to become a more well-rounded person.

 Orlando Aguilera